JeffAMcGee/www/content/git-unittest-homework.md

-Title: Using Git and Unittesting in a University Course
+Title: Using Git and Unittesting in a CS Course
 Category: General
 Date: 2012-12-15

 I was the TA for Texas A&amp;M's Information Retrieval class in 2012.
+We took some interesting directions with the homework assignments, so I'd like to spend some time talking about the experience for the benefit of other educators.
 The professor, Dr. Caverlee wanted change the existing set of homework assignments to bring in some web development by combining the existing homeworks into a small project.
 The students would build a small search engine with features like PageRank and clustering.

 <!--
 In my opinion, any computer science student that gets through their undergraduate curriculum without learning half a dozen languages is getting